 Over the course of the internship, interns are expected to participate in a work/trade agreement for a total of 40 hours per week.
 Duties include leading general site tours, participating in eco-educational tours for school children, preparing the Tiny House Air B and B for guests, and assisting staff with managing workshops, special events, and our organic produce stand.
 Interns share responsibilities in routine upkeep of the intern village, the organic gardens, and building community for the duration of the internship.

 As part of the work/trade arrangement, interns participate at no cost in solar PV training workshops, sustainable living courses, live onsite in simple, rustic accommodation, eat organic produce grown in the organic gardens and fresh eggs from our chickens, have opportunities to network at special events/meetings/conferences/festivals, a Real Goods store discount, and the benefits of being part of the Solar Living Institute family.
-There are a number of scheduled field trips, highlighting other sustainable organizations in the Mendocino County vicinity, (subject to change based on availability and unforeseen scheduling conflicts).

 Intern Village Lifestyle

 Our village has a large communal living space (30-foot diameter yurt) equipped with cooking and dining facilities, lounge area, library, and wireless internet access.
 The village also has both indoor and outdoor mosaic cob showers, an outdoor wood-fired earth oven, seating area, fire pit and chicken coop.
 Interns living in the village participate in and assist with cooking, cleaning, and other chores as necessary.
 Guidelines for communal living are provided, however it is each intern's responsibility to actively engage in creating a rewarding intern community life.

 As an intern living in community, you will also: